gullerya/data-tier/docs/api-reference.md

 * `user` - tie's __key__
 * `:address.city` - __path__ to the __source property__ within the tied model
     * path can be of any depth; path separated from tie's key by the `:` (colon)
+    * view's update may be triggered by both, the (any) ancestor change or the (any deep) child change along the path
 * `=> textContent` - view's __target property__ tied to the given model
     * as of now, this part may only be of a depth of 1 (flat)
     * in a multi-param definition, any target property MAY NOT be used more than once